Excavator removing a buried oil tank in Suffolk County, Long Island

 Oil tank abandonment with sand will normally involve the following steps.

-• This material is then also fully removed from inside the tank the tank is then filled with sand or pea gravel completing the abandonment process.
+7. This material is then also fully removed from inside the tank, and the tank is then filled with sand or pea gravel, completing the abandonment process.

 It is essential that you use a reputable company to carry out your oil tank abandonment; so that once the process has been completed they can supply you with a certificate of abandonment.
 This will certify that their work has met all the Suffolk County guidelines on oil tank abandonment.